kevinpollet/serve/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)
 [![License](https://img.shields.io/github/license/kevinpollet/serve)](./LICENSE.md)

-Simple, secure and modern `HTTP` server, written in [Go](https://go.dev/), to serve static sites, single-page applications or files.
+Simple, secure [Go](https://go.dev/) `HTTP` server to serve static sites, single-page applications or files.
 It can be used through its command-line interface, [Docker](https://www.docker.com/) image or programmatically.
 As it's an `http.Handler` implementation, it can be used as a drop-in replacement of the `http.FileServer` from the standard library and can be integrated easily.

 - Programmatic API.
 - HTTP/2 and TLS support.